amaraladil/SignLanguageSetter/README.md

-# Sign Language Reader
+# Sign Language Reader ✋🤚

-This is created with the tensorflow library and Python.
-It manages to understand 5 different hand gestures and points out the accuracy with what each gesture is currently live on the webcam.
+This project is a Sign Language Reader that utilizes TensorFlow and Python to interpret 5 different hand gestures in real-time via a webcam feed.
+The AI model identifies each gesture and displays the accuracy of its prediction live.

-The website demo has some issues when converting it to support a website, python is best to see it's full potential.

-Currently has a Live Demo: [here](https://sign-language-reader.netlify.app/)
+The model was trained using TensorFlow and then exported to JSON for integration with a React website.
+While the current demo is hosted online, it performs optimally when run locally in Python due to limitations in converting the AI model for web deployment.
+Live Demo

+Check out the live demo of the React integration [here](https://sign-language-reader.netlify.app/).
+## Features

+  + Real-Time Gesture Detection: Recognizes 5 hand gestures and displays the prediction accuracy in real-time.
+  + TensorFlow-Powered AI: Leverages a custom-trained model for accurate gesture detection.
+  +  Python Backend: Full potential realized in Python for seamless operation.
+  +  React Integration: AI model exported as JSON and embedded into a React app for a web-based demo.

-### Requirements:
+### Requirements

-> NPM @ Version -- latest \
+> Node.js: Latest version \
-> Tensorflow \
+> TensorFlow: Install TensorFlow \
-> Anaconda 3 @ Version -- 2019.07
+> Anaconda 3: Version 2019.07 or higher

-#### To Run on your local python anaconda, run these code on Jupyter Notebook
+#### To Run on your local python anaconda, run these code on Jupyter Notebook or any other similar notebooks

 Inside ModelTrainer.ipynb